Voltmeter Resistance Solution

 Volts per Division

-Go Volt Per Division = Peak Voltage/Vertical Peak to Peak Division
+Go Volt per Division = Peak Voltage/Vertical Peak to Peak Division

 Capacitance of Voltmeter

-Go Capacitance of Voltmeter = Charge/Capacitance
+Go Voltmeter Capacitance = Charge/Capacitance

 Voltmeter Resistance Formula

-Voltmeter Resistance = (Range of Voltmeter-Current Magnitude*Resistance)/Current Magnitude
+Voltmeter Resistance = (Voltmeter Range-Current Magnitude*Resistance)/Current Magnitude

 Rv = (Vr-I*R)/I